-Standard Evidence Program Eligibility for Services In addition to general eligibility criteria, individuals must meet the following criteria in order to be eligible for services.
-The PLWH's eligibility must be recertified for the program every six (6) months.
-Referred by a licensed physician Certified by his or her physician that the individual's prognosis is for a life expectancy of six (6) months or less if the terminal illness runs its normal course The attending physician must certify that a PLWH is terminal, defined under Texas Medicaid hospice regulations as having a life expectancy of six (6) months or less if the terminal illness runs its normal course.
+Standard Evidence Program 1.1 Physician Certification The attending physician must certify that a PLWH is terminal, defined under Texas Medicaid hospice regulations as having a life expectancy of six (6) months or less if the terminal illness runs its normal course.
 The certification must specify that the individual's prognosis is for a life expectancy of six (6) months or less if the terminal illness runs its normal course.
 The certification statement must be based on record review or consultation with the referring physician.
 The referring provider must provide orders verbally and in writing to the Hospice provider prior to the initiation of care and act as that patient's primary care physician.
 Provider orders are transcribed and noted by attending nurse.
 Must be reassessed by a physician every six (6) months.
-Must first seek care from other facilities and Physician certification documented in the primary service record.
+Must first seek care from other facilities and denial must be documented in the resident's chart.
+Physician certification documented in the primary service record.
 Reassessment documented in the primary service record.

-1.2 Denial of Service

-The hospice provider may elect to refuse a referral for reasons which include, but are not limited to, the following:

-- There are no beds available - Level of patient's acuity and staffing limitations - Patient is aggressive and a danger to the staff - Patient is a "no show"

-Agency must develop and maintain s system to inform Administrative Agency regarding issue of long-term care facilities denying admission for PLWH based on inability to provide appropriate level of skilled nursing care
+1.2 Denial of Service The hospice provider may elect to refuse a referral for reasons which include, but are not limited to, the following: There are no beds available Level of patient's acuity and staffing limitations Patient is aggressive and a danger to the staff Patient is a "no show" Denial of Services documented in the primary service record.
+Notification of the Administrative Agency regarding issue of denying admission for PLWH based on inability to provide appropriate level of skilled nursing care documented.
+Agency must develop and maintain s system to inform Administrative Agency regarding issue of long-term care facilities denying admission for PLWH based on